Barclaya hirta

-Barclaya hirta is a species of aquatic plant native to Sumatra, Indonesia.
-It is disputed.
-By some, it is treated as synonym of Barclaya motleyi, but by others it is regarded as a separate species.
+Barclaya hirta is a species of aquatic plant endemic to Sumatra, Indonesia.

 Description

 Vegetative characteristics

 Barclaya hirta is an aquatic plant with villous, stoloniferous, slim, 2–5 cm long, and 0.5–1 cm wide rhizomes.
 The 10-15 petiolate, rounded to ovate leaves with an obtuse apex are 5–10 cm long, and 4–8 cm wide.
 The petioles are 5–20 cm long.
 The leaves exhibit brownish pubescence.

 Generative characteristics

 The nocturnal, 4 cm wide flower is attached to a 5–20 cm long peduncle.
 The outer tepals are 2.5–3 cm long, and the 6-8 inner tepals are 2 cm long.
 The androecium consists of 30-40 stamens.
 The stigmatic cup has 7-9 carpellary appendages.
 Fruits were not observed.

 Cytology

 The diploid chromosome count is 2n = 36.

 Reproduction

 Vegetative reproduction

 It can reproduce vegetatively through the formation of stolons.